sachinjain024/practicebook/my-books/decisive/ReadMe.md

 ### What to do when you are unable to expand your options ?
 - Vanishing Options test
 	- Try to think what else you can do when you do not have currently available options.
-	- Try to find someone who has solved your problem before

 ### Alarming "whether or not" situations ?